Pasiphae (moon): Orbit

 Pasiphae orbits Jupiter on a high eccentricity and high inclination retrograde orbit.
 It gives its name to the Pasiphae group, irregular retrograde moons orbiting Jupiter at distances ranging between 22.8 and 24.1 million km, and with inclinations ranging between 144.5° and 158.3°.
 The orbital elements are as of January 2000.
 They are continuously changing due to solar and planetary perturbations.
 The diagram illustrates its orbit in relation to other retrograde irregular satellites of Jupiter.
 The eccentricity of selected orbits is represented by the yellow segments (extending from the pericentre to the apocentre).
 The outermost regular satellite Callisto is located for reference.

 Pasiphae is also known to be in a secular resonance with Jupiter (tying the longitude of its perijove with the longitude of perihelion of Jupiter).

 Physical characteristics

-With diameter estimated at 60 km Pasiphae is the largest retrograde and third largest irregular satellite after Himalia and Elara.
+With a diameter estimated at 58 km, Pasiphae is the largest retrograde and third largest irregular satellite after Himalia and Elara.

 Spectroscopical measurements in infrared indicate that Pasiphae is a spectrally featureless object, consistent with the suspected asteroidal origin of the object.
 Pasiphae is believed to be a fragment from a captured asteroid along with other Pasiphae group satellites.

-In the visual spectrum the satellite appears grey (colour indices B-V=0.74, R-V=0.38) similar to C-type asteroids.
+The satellite appears pale red (colour indices V=17.22 B-V=0.74, R-V=0.38) though it falls into the grey color-class of C-type asteroids.